Nirav1996/Data-Engineering-projects/README.md

 This pipeline follows a modular architecture, integrating Azure’s powerful data engineering tools to ensure scalability, reliability, and efficiency.
 The architecture includes:

-1. **Data Ingestion**: Azure Data Factory orchestrates the daily ingestion of earthquake data from the USGS Earthquake API.
+1. **Data Ingestion**: Databricks pipeline orchestrates the daily ingestion of earthquake data from the USGS Earthquake API.
 2. **Data Processing**: Databricks processes raw data into structured formats (bronze, silver, gold tiers).
 3. **Data Storage**: Azure Data Lake Storage serves as the backbone for storing and managing data at different stages.
-4. **Data Analysis**: Synapse Analytics enables querying and aggregating data for reporting.
-5. **Optional Visualization**: Power BI can be used to create interactive dashboards for stakeholders.

 ### Data Modeling